everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ---
 Clones a Git repository to the filesystem.

-A pipeline can have any number of git clone steps (even none).
-You can checkout code from any private or public repository.
-Cloning a repository is not constrained to the trigger of a pipeline.
-You can trigger a pipeline from a commit that happened on Git repository A while the pipeline is checking out code from Git Repository B.
+A pipeline can have any number of `git-clone` steps (or none).
+Use them to checkout code from any private or public Git repository.
+Cloning a repository is not constrained to the repository that triggered the pipeline.
+For example, committing code to Git repository "A" may trigger a pipeline that checks out code from Git repository "B".

->Notice that if you are an existing customer before May 2019, Codefresh will automatically checkout the code from a [connected git repository]({{site.baseurl}}/docs/integrations/git-providers/) when a pipeline is created on that repository.
-In this case an implicit git clone step is included in your pipeline.
-You can still override it with your own git clone step as explained in this page
+>Note that if you were an existing Codefresh customer before May 2019, an implicit `git-clone` step is included in your pipeline: Codefresh will automatically checkout the code from a [connected git repository]({{site.baseurl}}/docs/integrations/git-providers/) when a pipeline is created for that repository.
+You can override it with your own `git-clone` step as explained on this page.

-## Usage
+## Example Usage

+`codefresh.yml`
   `YAML`
 {% highlight yaml %}
-step_name:
+version: '1.0'
+steps:
+  MyStepName:
     type: git-clone
     title: Step Title
     description: Step description
     working_directory: /path
     repo: owner/repo
     git: my-git-provider
     revision: abcdef12345
     credentials:
       username: user
       password: credentials
     fail_fast: false
     when:
       branch:
         ignore: [ develop ]
     on_success:
       ...
     on_fail:
       ...
     on_finish:
       ...
     retry:
       ...
 {% endhighlight %}

 ## Fields

+The following fields apply to a step of type `git-clone`:

 {: .table .table-bordered .table-hover}
 | Field                                      | Description                                                                                                                                                                                                                        | Required/Optional/Default |